Skip to main content

 Adding tasks to your prototype test

-Click on the ‘tasks’ tab and enter your task text in the box below.
+1. Click on the Tasks tab and enter your task text in the box below.

-2. Now it’s time to select a starting screen, this is where your participants will begin their task.
-Click on the starting screen, then click 'Select'.
+2. Select a starting screen.
+This is where your participants will begin their task.
+Click on the starting screen, then click Select.

 4. From here, you can decide to set either a correct destination, or a correct pathway.